jackmaden/philosophybreak/src/pages/articles/hannah-arendt-on-standing-up-to-the-banality-of-evil/index.md

 ## Standing up to evil’s banality

-<span class="big-letter">A</span>rendt’s 1963 book [Eichmann in Jerusalem: A Report on the Banality of Evil](http://www.amazon.com/gp/product/0143039881/ref=as_li_tl?ie=UTF8&tag=philosophybre-20&camp=1789&creative=9325&linkCode=as2&creativeASIN=0143039881&linkId=cd83ff0ef041e75e7777bc9883b92fa6) remains a fascinatingly relevant read, delving deeply into the systems that drive our moral standards and consequent behavior.
+<span class="big-letter">A</span>rendt’s 1963 book <a target="_blank" rel="noopener noreferrer sponsored" href="http://www.amazon.com/gp/product/0143039881/ref=as_li_tl?ie=UTF8&tag=philosophybre-20&camp=1789&creative=9325&linkCode=as2&creativeASIN=0143039881&linkId=cd83ff0ef041e75e7777bc9883b92fa6">Eichmann in Jerusalem: A Report on the Banality of Evil</a> remains a fascinatingly relevant read, delving deeply into the systems that drive our moral standards and consequent behavior.
 Her view on evil’s banality suggests its antidote begins in active thinking.
 By being sensitive to different viewpoints and scrutinizing everything we might otherwise adopt or conform to unconsciously, we can be guided by reason, rather than misled by rhetoric or propaganda.

 In other words, it is only through _thinking for ourselves_ that we avoid drowning in the tidal wave of information, custom, and circumstance the world throws at us.
 It's not easy, but by practicing philosophy, we can weigh things and take responsibility for our judgements and behaviors _independently_, rather than risk becoming an unthinking enabler of principles we wouldn’t necessarily subscribe to, if only we took the time to think about them.